ovh/docs/pages/web/emails/product.de-de.md

 ---
-title: Hosted email - MX Plan
+title: Hosted E-Mail - MX Plan
 slug: emails
-excertp: All you need to know about hosted email
+excertp: All you need to know about Hosted E-Mail - MX Plan
 ---